 Instagram Marketing for Restaurants / Catering

 In the restaurant business, your guests are your number one.
 For you tracking brand sentiment (with a web-based tool) is essential.
-This will help you to keep an eye out for any new reviews from major review sites and use social listening by monitoring social media comments from visitors regularly.
+This will help you keep an eye out for any new reviews from major review sites and use social listening by regularly monitoring social media comments from visitors.
 Not everyone will @tag you, especially when they have less positive feedback.
-Whenever someone mentions your restaurant on either Instagram, Twitter or Facebook, reply to them with a personalized message letting them know that they matter to you.
+Whenever someone mentions your restaurant on either Instagram, Twitter, or Facebook, reply to them with a personalized message letting them know they matter to you.

 Are there any particular foodie influencers who are posting about your restaurant?
-If so, reach out to them and see if you can either share something with them to thank them for their visit or even better, set up a collaboration which you both benefit from.
+If so, reach out to them and see if you can share something with them to thank them for their visit or, even better, set up a collaboration that you both can benefit from.

-Create posts that are “evergreen” with fresh content that will be interesting months down the road, your future self will thank you later.
+Create ” evergreen ” posts with fresh content that will be exciting months down the road; your future self will thank you later.
 Everyone enjoys looking at mouth-watering foodporn, but we’ve all seen that before.
-Mix up your content by creating an animated infographic on some of the histories behind your dishes, offer recipes for home cooks who want to recreate the flavors on their own or share a recipe with a personal story that touches people.
+Mix up your content by creating an animated infographic on some of the histories behind your dishes, offering recipes for home cooks who want to recreate the flavors on their own, or sharing a recipe with a personal story that touches people.

 Instagram Marketing for Retail Shops

 Update your bio and feed for better engagement.
-Keep in mind that Instagram is a very visually oriented platform, so keep your captions short and don’t post too many text-heavy images, they are not readable most of the time.
+Keep in mind that Instagram is a very visually oriented platform, so keep your captions short and don’t post too many text-heavy images; they are not readable most of the time.
 Your fans will be more likely to follow through with liking or commenting on your posts when they look clean and are easy to read.
-Your Instagram feed is like a (vegan) burger, having a nice looking burger (or feed) isn’t that important, it’s about the content and the flavour, but a juicy looking burger with all the toppings is more attractive, simply because it’s aesthetically pleasing to the eye.
+Your Instagram feed is like a (vegan) burger, having an excellent looking burger (or feed) isn’t that important; it’s about the content and the flavor, but a juicy looking burger with all the toppings is more attractive, simply because it’s aesthetically pleasing to the eye.

-UGC is key for retail shops.
-User generated content will provide others who are interested in your product with an authentic review.
+UGC is essential for retail shops.
+User-generated content will provide others interested in your product with an authentic review.
 You can use web apps like Repost for Instagram or InstaRepost to make this process easier.
 Or what we prefer is to download photos and videos with online tools like Inflact and re-upload.

-To help sell your product or service even faster, look into tools like Canva so you can create content in the right sizes for a whole season and plan ahead.
+To help sell your product or service even faster, look into tools like Canva so you can create content in the correct sizes for a whole season and plan them in your calendar directly.

 instagram marketing for e-Commerce businesses

 Take the time necessary to create aesthetically pleasing content that will tell a compelling story on its own.
-When creating posts keep in mind that it should be sharable if you are looking to grow.
-If you have a powerful emotional story to share about why your cause or product is so important, post it.
-If it’s sharable people will find you.
+When making posts, keep in mind that they should be sharable if you want to grow.
+If you have a powerfully emotional story to share about why your cause or product is so important, post it.
+If it’s sharable, people will find you.
 Do you have knowledge and expertise about your industry?
-Share it with your customers, it adds value to your account.
-Make sure to add a catalogue and a shop to your Instagram page so people can easily purchase your products.
+Share it with your customers; it adds value to your account.
+Make sure to add a catalog and a shop to your Instagram page so people can easily purchase your products.

-You could consider to host an Instagram giveaway with prizes for people who share posts of your products.
+You could consider hosting an Instagram giveaway with prizes for people who share posts of your products.
 Remember that giveaways are only fun when they’re easy to enter.
 Put some thought into how you want people to submit entries (comments? likes? follows?
 Shares?), make sure it’s clear what they need to do to win and what your terms and conditions are.
-Finally, Instagram giveaways work best when they have strong prizes.
-It’s an effective ways to boost sales, yet mind that you need to keep engaging after the giveaway otherwise all those new followers will leave just as fast as they came.
+Finally, Instagram giveaways work best when they have substantial prizes.
+It’s an effective way to boost sales, yet mind that you need to keep engaging after the giveaway; otherwise, all those new followers will leave just as fast as they came.

 STRATEGY, CREATION, PLANNING, MANAGING

-It’s a time consuming process to creating original content over and over.
-When you plan out your Instagram strategy at least two weeks in advance (if not more) you get a better grip on what’s ahead of you.
-It makes it easier to keep the balance between your feed, stories, reels and IGTV’s.
-You need to take enough time to write compelling copy, take pictures and videos that are high quality (and easy enough to edit!), plus draft up captions that tell engaging stories that end with a CTA (call to action).
+It’s a time-consuming process to create original content over and over.
+When you plan out your Instagram strategy at least two weeks in advance (if not more), you get a better grip on what’s ahead of you.
+It makes it easier to keep the balance between your feed, stories, reels, and IGTV’s.
+It would help if you took enough time to write compelling copy, take pictures and videos that are high quality (and easy enough to edit!), and draft up captions that tell engaging stories that end with a CTA (call to action).
 Planning the post in when it’s ready gives a feeling of satisfaction, but mind that some posts still work better if done organically.
-Just like with other types of marketing, having a well-rounded strategy is the key to driving traffic to your website, it starts with strategy and creation and ends with posting and community management.
+Like other marketing types, having a well-rounded strategy is the key to driving traffic to your website; it starts with strategy and creation and ends with posting and community management.

 Instagram is one of the most valuable assets in your business’s multimedia mix.
-Whether you’re focusing on food, retail, marketing or anything else, Instagram has the potential to help expand your customer base and increase sales week after week.
-There are so many different types of businesses out there, so feel free to get creative when developing your Instagram strategy!
+Whether you’re focusing on food, retail, marketing, or anything else, Instagram has the potential to help expand your customer base and increase sales week after week.
+There are so many different businesses out there, so feel free to get creative when developing your Instagram strategy!